src-d/go-cli/README.md

 # go-cli

-**This is currently experimental.
-API, package name and import path might change any time.**

 A thin wrapper around common libraries used in our CLI apps (`jessevdk/go-flags`, `src-d/go-log`, `pprof`) to reduce boilerplate code and help in being more homogeneous with respect how our CLI work and look like.

 It provides: